Beautiful guardian of love and justice, Sailor Moon!

 Coincidental Broadcast: When Ami was doubting the authenticity of her friendship with Usagi, she walks past an electronics store with a TV showing a movie about a woman betraying her friend and killing her.

-Colourful Theme Naming: The security guards' actors in Act Zero are named after the hair colors they had as the Shitennou.
+Colorful Theme Naming: The security guards' actors in Act Zero are named after the hair colors their actors had as the Shitennou.
 Shiroi (white) is Zoisite, Akai (red) is Nephrite, Kuroi (black) is Kunzite.
-For some reason, Jadeite became a woman named Hanako (flower), which may be a reference to the fact that he was the most colorful out of the Shitennou.
+For some reason, Jadeite's actor played a woman named Hanako (flower), which may be a reference to the fact that he was the most colorful out of the Shitennou.

 Princess Sailor Moon/Serenity has the death and rebirth powers of Sailor Saturn.

 Minako's behavior is a combination of the Outer Senshi and elements of manga/anime Minako.

 Queen Metalia has properties of Chaos from the anime.